camlostCZ/hangman/README.md

 ### Notes

-Word list contains words in Czech.
+The words.txt file contains words in Czech.